PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/FoundationsOfAI1.md

 ***

 ## __Literature__
-Mayor, A. (2020).
-Gods and robots: Myths, machines, and ancient dreams of technology.
+Mayor, A. (2020). *Gods and robots: Myths, machines, and ancient dreams of technology*

-Morignat, V. (n.d.).
-The quest for AI.
-Retrieved June 16, 2021, from http://intelligentstory.com/the-quest-for-ai.html
+Morignat, V. (n.d.). *The quest for AI.* Retrieved June 16, 2021, from http://intelligentstory.com/the-quest-for-ai.html

-Stuart, R., & Peter, N. Artificial Intelligence: A Modern Approach.
-2021.
+Stuart, R., & Peter, N. *Artificial Intelligence: A Modern Approach.* 2021.
 Global Edition.